colttonn/CLT-Encryption/README.md

 # Key Features

+ Compilation Time Encryption
-🔐 Compile-Time Encryption - Zero runtime performance impact 🛡️ Multi-Layer Security - 5-round encryption process with AES S-Box 🔑 Unique Keys - Individual 256-bit keys per string
+ Multi Layer Security, 5-round encryption process with AES S-Box Unique Keys, Individual 256-bit keys per string
-⚡ Simple Integration - Single header, no dependencies 🎯 Still a lot of things to improve, reminder this is a basic base to start off!
+ Still a lot of things to improve, reminder this is a basic base to start off!

-# How It Works

-**Compile-Time Processing: Strings are encrypted during compilation using file path, line number, and content as entropy sources
-Multi-Round Encryption: Each byte undergoes XOR operations, AES S-Box substitution, and bit rotation Runtime Decryption: Encrypted data is seamlessly decrypted when accessed Memory Safety: Thread-local storage ensures safe concurrent access**